 The long-term expected rate of return on TCDRS is determined by adding inflation to expected long-term real returns and reflecting expected volatility and correlation.
 The capital market assumptions and information below are based on January 2023 information for a 10-year time horizon.
 Note that the valuation assumption for the long-term expected return is re-assessed in detail at a minimum of every four years and is set based on a long-term time horizon.
-The TCDRS Board of Trustees adopted the current assumption at their March 2023 meeting.
-The assumption for the long-term expected return is reviewed annually for continued compliance with the relevant actuarial standards of practice.
-Milliman relies on the expertise of Cliffwater in this assessment.
+The TCDRS Board of Trustees adopted the current assumption at their March 2021 meeting.
+The assumption for the long-term expected return is relevant actuarial standards of practice.